-Because of this population growth, there is a struggle between humans to find resources (food, safe water, health care, shelter…) to survive.
+Because of this population growth, there is a struggle among humans to find resources (food, safe water, health care, shelter…) to survive.
 Those 8 billion people are trying to achieve better economic improvement.
-Because of that effort, the world economy is increasing along with the development of interconnected areas to the economy like trade, finance, technology, migration, and production.
+Because of that effort, the world economy is increasing along with the development of interconnected areas of the economy like trade, finance, technology, migration, and production.

 The world economy is much larger and it is rapidly growing.
 But the distribution of wealth is very unequal in the world.
 While some people enjoy a comfortable life while some people live in absolute poverty.